rcarrata/ns-gitops/README.md

 openshift-gitops-server-785b47d889-phrhp                      1/1     Running   0          41h
 ```

+With that, we checked that our ArgoCD server is available to start doing GitOps cool stuff.

-## GnuPG signature verification in ArgoCD
+## 3. GnuPG signature verification in ArgoCD

 As we described before, it is possible to configure ArgoCD to only sync against commits that are signed in Git using GnuPG.
 Signature verification is configured on project level.

 If a project is configured to enforce signature verification, all applications associated with this project must have the commits in the source repositories signed with a GnuPG public key known to ArgoCD.
 ArgoCD will refuse to sync to any revision that does not have a valid signature made by one of the configured keys.

-By default, signature verification is enabled but not enforced.
-Verification of GnuPG signatures is only supported with Git repositories.
-It is not possible using Helm repositories.

-## Enforcing signature verification in ArgoCD

 To configure enforcing of signature verification, the following steps must be performed:

-Import the GnuPG public key(s) used for signing commits in ArgoCD
+1. Import the GnuPG public key(s) used for signing commits in ArgoCD
-Configure a project to enforce signature verification for given keys
+2. Configure a project to enforce signature verification for given keys

-### Import the GnuPG public key(s) in ArgoCD
+### 3.1 Import the GnuPG public key(s) in ArgoCD

+Let's import our GPG public key for sign commits in our ArgoCD server.

 * Extract the ArgoCD admin password and the full url of the ArgoCD server: